karthik0237/e_shop/README.md

 2. User creation:

-in search bar type IAM, click on IAM, create user, give a username(karthikkollurudev), click on next, in permissions, select option "Attach policies directly" , In permissio policies, search 'amazons3fullaccess' select it and click next, and create user.
+in search bar type IAM, click on IAM, create user, give a username(karthikkollurudev), click on next, in permissions, select option "Attach policies directly" , In permission policies, search 'amazons3fullaccess' select it and click next, and create user.

 click on that username, in security credentials tab, click on create access key, scroll down and click 'other' and clickon